CleverTap/CTNotificationService/README.md

 ### Swift Package Manager

 Swift Package Manager is an Xcode tool that installs project dependencies.
-To use it to install Iterable's iOS SDK, follow these steps:
+To use it to install CTNotificationService SDK, follow these steps:

 - In Xcode, navigate to **File -> Swift Package Manager -> Add Package Dependency.**
 - Enter **https://github.com/CleverTap/CTNotificationService.git** when choosing package repo and Click **Next.**